kamalpreetk701/Slot-Machine/README.md

              i.
 Generate random height h, 1<=h<=25.

              ii. let reel r point to a Rectangle of width w and height h.

+    6. Souce.cpp

+      Contains the main function to run slot machine also displays the string represenataion of the Rectangle.